 Continue to Plan for The New Lease Standard

 Implementation of the new lease standard has many elements to consider, and the impact of embedded leases should not be overlooked.
-Proper planning and preparation in advance of the adoption date will help to alleviate challenges in the transition.
+Proper planning and preparation in advance of the adoption date will help both private and public companies alleviate challenges in the transition.